Artist: Henri Chapu

 Location: Rose Library, 4th floor; Carrier Library, 1st and 2nd floor

-Description: Since 2000, the JMU community has submitted photographs to the Office of International Programs documenting its travels outside the U.S. and around the globe.
-JMU Libraries celebrates the winners by decorating the walls of Carrier and Rose with these breathtaking photographs.
+Description: Since 2000, the JMU community has submitted photographs to the Center for Global Engagement documenting its travels outside the U.S. and around the globe.
+JMU Libraries celebrates the winners of the annual I-Week Photo Contest by decorating the walls of Carrier and Rose with these breathtaking photographs.

 Artist: Local artists both within and without the JMU community